Shopping for the best screen protector can be an overwhelming experience.

-Most antimicrobial coatings have a long lifespan, so it’s a great feature to have if your cleanliness and good hygiene are determining factors in your purchasing decision.
+Most antimicrobial coatings have a long lifespan, so it’s a great feature to have if cleanliness and good hygiene are determining factors in your purchasing decision.

-Even if antimicrobial protection isn’t a huge selling point for you, it’s likely that you’ll end up purchasing a screen protector with this feature.
+Even if antimicrobial protection isn’t a huge selling point for you, it’s possible that you’ll end up purchasing a screen protector with this feature.
 It’s commonly offered on both glass and plastic screen protectors as part of the standard battery of features.

-04. Features to Ignore
+Features to ignore

-When shopping for additional screen protection, you’re likely to come across some marketing language that doesn’t actually tell you anything about the product.
+When shopping for additional screen protection, you’re likely to come across some marketing language that doesn’t tell you anything about the product.

-These “features” are designed to sell the product, even though they don’t actually do anything.
-When companies include this language, it doesn’t mean they’re selling a bad product — but you can ignore these terms while making your final selection.
+These “features” are designed to sell the product, even though they don’t do anything.
+When companies include this language, it doesn’t always mean they’re selling a bad product — but you can ignore these terms while making your final selection.

 Clarity is important when selecting your screen protector, and it’s a big selling point for brands who want you to believe that you won’t even notice the screen protector after you put it on.

-This is just marketing.
-While you can check user reviews to make sure that users can still see their screens after applying the screen protector, you’ll find that everyone can still see and use their smartphone or tablet.
+While you can check reviews to make sure that users can still see their screens after applying the screen protector, you’ll find that everyone can still see and use their smartphone or tablet.

 This is a reference to the Mohs scale of mineral hardness, which was designed in the early 1800s to help geologists identify which minerals could visibly scratch other minerals.

-This is marketing language that you can and should ignore when considering which mobile accessory to purchase.
-No screen protector is impervious to drops, dings, or scratches.
+Keep in mind that no screen protector is impervious to drops, dings, or scratches.
 A solid impact in the right place can and will damage your device.